-123 A user organisation agreed with the position in the EFRAG's DCL.
-Two national standard setter respondents noted the modified transition method has been used extensively in practice since it has significantly reduced costs and the burden of transition for preparers of financial statements.
-However, these respondents also noted that there was no significant loss of information for users of the financial statements because of additional disclosures the entities had to provide when applying the modified retrospective method according to IFRS 15.

-- 124 A national standard setter noted significant efforts in order to manage the implementation in the telecommunication industry, but without any significant impact on reported figures, and in the construction industry due to certain application challenges in determining when to recognise revenue. - 125 An academic organisation respondent also commented on the full retrospective approach; in particular, it was noted that, although more complex, it provides users with more useful information than the modified method to assess the impact of the new standard.
-However, any negative effects identified appear to be of a temporary nature. - 126 Two national standard setters considered that transition requirements in IFRS 15 achieved an appropriate balance between reducing costs for preparers of financial statements and providing useful information to users of financial statements. - 127 A national standard setter encouraged the IASB to use the option of the modified retrospective method also in further standard setting projects. - 128 A national standard setter opined that costs for first-time analysis and initial implementation of a new standard can be brought down significantly in the future by more in-depth field testing and thorough cost-benefit analysis by the standard setter before the adoption date. - 129 Two comment letters did not comment on transition requirements.
+- 124 Two respondents noted the modified transition method has been used extensively in practice since it has significantly reduced costs and the burden of transition for preparers of financial statements.
+However, these respondents also noted that there was no significant loss of information for users of the financial statements because of additional disclosures the entities had to provide when applying the modified retrospective method according to IFRS 15. - 125 A national standard setter noted significant efforts in order to manage the implementation in the telecommunication industry, but without any significant impact on reported figures, and in the construction industry due to certain application challenges in determining when to recognise revenue. - 126 An academic organisation respondent also commented on the full retrospective approach; in particular, it was noted that, although more complex, it provides users with more useful information than the modified method to assess the impact of the new standard.
+However, any negative effects identified appear to be of a temporary nature. - 127 Two national standard setters considered that transition requirements in IFRS 15 achieved an appropriate balance between reducing costs for preparers of financial statements and providing useful information to users of financial statements. - 128 A national standard setter encouraged the IASB to use the option of the modified retrospective method also in further standard setting projects. - 129 A national standard setter believed that costs for first-time analysis and initial implementation of a new standard can be brought down significantly in the future by employing more in-depth field testing and more thorough cost-benefit analysis of the standard setter beforehand. - 130 A users' organisation agreed with the comments included in EFRAG's DCL. - 131 Two of the seven comment letters did not comment on transition requirements.